Tips for Improving Airport Operations

 10. Storage Areas

 Successful airports require many supplies to maintain efficiency.
 From shelving gift shop items to supplying kitchens and stocking bathrooms, customer service revolves around an airport's ability to meet immediate material demands.
-Any airport improvements should consider adequate storage spaces for enough additional products to keep operations running between shipments.
+Any airport improvements should consider adequate storage spaces for additional products to keep operations running between shipments.

 The Future of Airport Operations Management